Posts Tagged ‘china’

 The pollution is much worse in the south (ie Guangzhou), and I’m hoping that they’ll get clear skies for the majority of the Olympics.

 The Summer Palace (Yihe Yuan) is a must visit tourist destination in Beijing.
-It’s huge (290 hectares or 716 acres) and this photo is only showing the walk around Kunming Lake.
-There’s a lot more to it.
+It’s huge (290 hectares or 716 acres) and lies next to the Kunming Lake.

 There’s a lot more to see and it’s all very worthwhile.
 Along with the Great Wall and the Forbidden City, the Summer Palace is part of the top 3 tourist destinations in Beijing.

-As you can see there are a lot of tourists in this photo.
-Any popular tourist destination in China is certainly going to be packed with people, which is a pity really.
+There are always a lot of tourists at the Summer Palace – any popular tourist destination in China is certainly going to be packed with people, which is a pity really.
 It’d be great if you could get the Summer Palace to yourself!

 aenertia posted a photo: